mgord9518/aisap/README.md

 ## Bare bones basics

-In order for aisap to sandbox an AppImage, it requires a basic profile, which is a desktop entry (INI format) containing at least one of the following flags under the `[Required Permissions]` section:
+In order for aisap to sandbox an AppImage, it requires a basic profile, which is a desktop entry (INI format) containing at least one of the following flags under the `[X-AppImage-Required-Permissions]` section:
 ```
 Files
 Devices